 A daydream occurs when we are less rigid.
 When we allow for less structure, we becomereceptive to a larger range of experience.
 If we are no longer constrained by lassoingour attention to the tip of our noses and following every breath in and out, wemake room for more possibilities and greater awareness.

 Single-pointed awareness is beneficial but it is not the only way to go.
 Our abilityto be with an experience as opposed to manipulating it opens us up to so much moreof life.
 We can be receptive to and curious about the sensory sensations aroundus.
 We can hear outside sounds and not be in conflict with their ability to distractus.

 Instead of resisting an experience that feels uncomfortable or wrought with pressureand rules, we can become available to receive that experience in a way that makesit feel freeing.

 Being available and receptive to the power of awareness is one excellent reasonfor meditating — and daydreaming.

 4. Inner discovery

 When your mind wanders around a bit, you might stumble across new and worthwhileterritory.
 You might be able to see something familiar and develop a deeper understandingof it.

-Daydreaming is more productive than wallowing or brooding and it’s important to
+Daydreaming is more productive than wallowing or brooding and it’s important tounderstand the difference.